Cuckqueaning

 The word cuckquean is far older than the modern kink.
 It is built from cuck- (the stem of cuckold) plus quean, an archaic English word for a woman, later a disreputable one, and distinct from queen.
 The parent term cuckold entered English around 1250, appearing in the debate poem The Owl and the Nightingale, from Old French cucuault (from cocu, "cuckoo"), alluding to the cuckoo's brood-parasitic habit of laying its eggs in other birds' nests.

-- 1562: the feminine form cuckquean is first attested in John Heywood's The Proverbs and Epigrams of John Heywood, spelled "cookqueane" ("Ye make hir a cookqueane, and consume hir good").
+- 1562: the feminine form cuckquean is first attested in the Oxford English Dictionary in John Heywood's The Proverbs and Epigrams of John Heywood, spelled "cookqueane" ("Ye make hir a cookqueane, and consume hir good"); a related use appears in Heywood's epigrams as early as 1546.

 - 1922: the word recurs as late as James Joyce's Ulysses, per the Grammarphobia review of its history.